swt30/git-good/README.md

 I sure do love learning how to use git.
 I wonder what zany things others will add after this line?
 Hey .astronomy, how it's going?

+Hey Scott! .Astronomy is feeling good this morning!